Albresky/HDU-XKL/README.md

 Full access to skl, mainly used for class checkin.

 # Attention
-**This repository is created for technical discussion, all kinds of illegal modification are strongly forbidden !**
+**This repository is created for technical discussion, any kind of modification is strongly forbidden.**

 **IF YOU TRIED TO DEVELOP ANY ILLIEGAL OR UNAUTHORIZED TOOL BASED ON THIS REPOSITORY, PLEASE BE RESPONSIBLE FOR YOUR OWN BEHAVIOR.**